NagolReknuoy/mlb-model/README.md

-Testing - Belive there is missrepresentaiton with how accurate it is displying.
+Testing - Believe there is missrepresentaiton with how accurate it is displying.
 Work in progress